nasuni-labs/nasuni-api-utilities/README.md

 **Known Issues**: Edge Appliances must be online, NMC managed, and running Nasuni 8.5 or higher in order to retrieve share size.\
 **Name**: ExportAllSharesAndSizes.ps1

-## Export Top Level Folder Sizes to CSV
+## Export Top-level Folder Sizes to CSV
-Get the size of top level folders within a share using the NMC API and export the results to CSV.
-Uses the Edge Appliance Data API to provide the list of top level folders within the share — assumes all shares are connected to the Edge Appliance specified in the script.
+Get the size of top-level folders within a share using the NMC API and export the results to CSV.
+Uses the Edge Appliance Data API to provide the list of top-level folders within the share — assumes all shares are connected to the Edge Appliance specified in the script.
 Shares to query for Top Level folders need to have the 'Sync and Mobile Access' share-level Advanced Setting enabled.
 Leave this off for other shares.

 **API Endpoints Used**:
 * NMC API: [List Shares (GET)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1filers~1shares~1/get/#tag/Volumes/paths/~1volumes~1filers~1shares~1/get)